nasa/oceandata-notebooks/README.md

 ```
 jupyter nbconvert --ClearOutputPreprocessor.enabled=True --ClearMetadataPreprocessor.enabled=True --to=notebook --output-dir=docs/notebooks notebooks/**/*.ipynb
 ```
-Those are the targets for the "Downloand and Run" links on the [tutorials][tutorials] page.
+Those are the (eventual) targets for the "Downloand and Run" links on the [tutorials][tutorials] page.
 Note that opening those notebooks in Jupyter will dirty them up again, so do not include the changes introduced by opening the clean notebooks in any commit.

 **WIP**:

 1. Curating dependencies without duplicating between pyproject.toml and environment.yml
-1. Formatting notebooks with black
+1. Formatting notebooks with black (although black does not format comments)
-1. Testing notebooks in isolated environments (using `jupyter execute ...`)
+1. Testing notebooks in isolated environments (e.g. using `jupyter execute ...`)
-1. Generate HTML using:
+1. Automatically generate HTML using:
    ```
    jupyter nbconvert --to=html --TemplateExporter.filters="{'markdown2html': 'nbconvert.filters.markdown.markdown2html_pandoc'}"  --execute notebooks/**/*.ipynb
    ```